 - Treat feedback sessions as if they’re important, because they are.
 You’d know what you intended to say if you have a meeting scheduled with your company’s CEO, right?
 You should treat the feedback meetings with your team members as if they’re as important as that meeting with the CEO.
 Know what comments you intend to give, and be prepared to give specific examples.
 Also be prepared to give specific advice for improvement and to have a plan to work with your employees to help them do better work.
 And make sure your employees know that these meetings are about performance; you don’t want them to be surprised and become defensive.
 If you are both prepared in advance, you can have meaningful discussions that benefit their development.

-- Don’t focus solely on the positive or solely on the negative.
+- how to purchase prednisone Don’t focus solely on the positive or solely on the negative.
 No one does everything right at work, and no one does everything wrong at work, either.
 Be sure the feedback you give includes both perspectives.
 Having their positive contributions acknowledged encourages employees to improve performance in the areas where they aren’t being effective.

 Lastly, although scheduled meetings are important, don’t hold back on praise.
 When someone does good work, praise it immediately, and publicly if possible.
 It can boost the entire team’s morale to know that good work is recognized.